dhruv-chaudhary/dlna-server/README.md

 bun run index.ts
 ```

-3. The server will start on `http://localhost:3000` and begin broadcasting its presence on the network
+3. The server will start on `http://<your-ip>:3000` (auto-broadcasts over DLNA) and begin broadcasting its presence on the network

 4. Look for the server on your DLNA-compatible devices (smart TVs, media players, etc.)